nikolovlazar/nikolovlazar.com/src/content/blog/generating-blur-for-dynamic-images-nextjs.md

 // The ImageNode type, because we're using TypeScript type ImageNode = {
   type: 'element'
   tagName: 'img'
   properties: {
     src: string
     height?: number
     width?: number
     blurDataURL?: string
     placeholder?: 'blur' | 'empty'
   }
 }

 // Just to check if the node is an image node function isImageNode(node: Node): node is ImageNode {
   const img = node as ImageNode
   return (
     img.type === 'element' &&
     img.tagName === 'img' &&
     img.properties &&
     typeof img.properties.src === 'string'
   )
 }

 async function addProps(node: ImageNode): Promise<void> {
   let res: ISizeCalculationResult
   let blur64: string

   // Check if the image is external (remote) const isExternal = node.properties.src.startsWith('http')

   // If it's local, we can use the sizeOf method directly,
   // and pass the path of the image if (!isExternal) {
     // Calculate image resolution (width, height)
-        res = await sizeOf(
+    res = await sizeOf(path.join(process.cwd(), 'public', node.properties.src))
-            path.join(
-                process.cwd(),
-                'public',
-                node.properties.src,
-            )
-        )

     // Calculate base64 for the blur
-        blur64 = (
+    blur64 = (await getPlaiceholder(node.properties.src)).base64
-            await getPlaiceholder(node.properties.src)
-        ).base64
   } else {
     // If the image is external (remote), we'd want
     // to fetch it first
     const imageRes = await fetch(node.properties.src)

     // Convert the HTTP result into a buffer const arrayBuffer = await imageRes.arrayBuffer()
     const buffer = Buffer.from(arrayBuffer)

     // Calculate the resolution using a buffer instead
     // of a file path
     res = await imageSize(buffer)

     // Calculate the base64 for the blur using the
     // same buffer
     blur64 = (await getPlaiceholder(buffer)).base64
   }

   // If an error happened calculating the resolution,
   // throw an error
   if (!res) {
     throw Error(`Invalid image with src "${node.properties.src}"`)
   }

   // add the props in the properties object of the node
   // the properties object later gets transformed as props node.properties.width = res.width
   node.properties.height = res.height

   node.properties.blurDataURL = blur64
   node.properties.placeholder = 'blur'
 }

 const imageMetadata = () => {
   return async function transformer(tree: Node): Promise<Node> {
     // Create an array to hold all of the images from
     // the markdown file
     const images: ImageNode[] = []

-        visit(tree, 'element', node => {
+    visit(tree, 'element', (node) => {
       // Visit every node in the tree, check if it's an
       // image and push it in the images array if (isImageNode(node)) {
         images.push(node)
       }
     })

     for (const image of images) {
       // Loop through all of the images and add
       // their props
       await addProps(image)
     }

     return tree
   }
 }

 export default imageMetadata